 Oberlin College's Weltzheimer/Johnson House is a late example of Frank Lloyd Wright's Usonian houses.

-The LCHS mission is to serve people by collecting, preserving, interpreting and presenting the history of Lorain County.
+The LCHS serves all people and organizations by collecting, preserving, interpreting and presenting the history of Lorain County.

 This historic landmark can be found at the Black River Landing in Lorain.